 VW Jetta

-Edmunds.com ranked its favorite vehicles for rideshare, with the top 3 being:
+Edmunds.com ranked its favorite vehicles for rideshare,

 The car had the head room, but no ports and my knees were digging right into the frame of the seat. ouch!